warewulf/warewulf/userdocs/contents/templating.rst

 If a file exists on the target, a backup file is written with the suffix `.wwbackup`.
 This only happens for the `host` overlay, as e.g. the `/etc/hosts` exists on the host.
-If this is not the intended behavior, the ``{{ nobackup }}`` flag can be added to a temlate.
+If this is not the intended behavior, the ``{{ nobackup }}`` flag can be added to a template.

 Split
 ^^^^^

-A given string can be splitted into substrings.
+A given string can be split into substrings.

 .. code-block:: go